RaythCo-Creations/raythco-creations.github.io/download-pages/mcaddons/empire-soldiers.md

 ---
 # Empire Soldiers

+> Note: Please be aware that to use this addon, you must enable the "Holiday Creator Features" experimental toggle in your world settings

 Are you building multiple kingdoms, or even just a single kingdom and want some "soldiers" to look like you have an army?
 This addon is for you!

 Included in this addon is 4 different colours of troops, each with Knights (riding horses), Archers and Soldiers.
 Note, these troops will not move or look around.